codinghumans/muna/README.md

 # Getting started

+## Configuration

-1. Configure muna with your AWS region and a key alias.
+The quickest way to get started is to run the `muna configure` command with your AWS region and a key alias:

 ```
 $ npx muna configure eu-west-1 muna/master-key